les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 A tip to better _see_ the mental models (beliefs, chains of inference, …) playing out in the system dynamics is to ask the following question during a modeling workshop and then sketch the answers.
 “Let’s talk about the assumptions behind this model.
 What do we _believe_ or assume in terms of facts and effects that led us here?”

-Une astuce pour mieux _voir_ les modèles mentaux (croyances, échelle d'inférence, …) en jeu au niveau des dynamiques du système est de poser les questions suivantes lors d'un atelier de modélisation puis de tracer les éléments de réponse au tableau blanc. « Parlons donc des hypothèses derrière ce modèle.
+Une astuce pour mieux _voir_ les modèles mentaux (croyances, échelle d'inférence, …) en jeu au niveau des dynamiques des systèmes est de poser les questions suivantes lors d'un atelier de modélisation puis de tracer les éléments de réponse au tableau blanc. « Parlons donc des hypothèses derrière ce modèle.
 Que _croyons_-nous ou tenons pour acquis en terme de faits et d'effets qui nous ont conduits ici ? »

 Answers are sketched on the whiteboard model, for example: